Rolf-TES/tes3mp-0.8/README.md

 -- finallyVampireWerewolf: To make everyone can become a vampire or a werewolf without console commands.

--- simplyRegenMagicka: A simpler way to regenerate magicka in players and adjust the amount of regeneration and its timing.
+-- simplyRegenMagicka: A simpler way to add players magicka regeneration and adjust the amount of regeneration and its timing.